karttur/geoimagine/_posts/2018/2018-11-18-blog-climate-graph.markdown

 	<figcaption>Plots showing time series of climate indexes, The different plots illustrate different smoorthing functions (see text). </figcaption>
 </figure>

-The last example shows how to plot the observations, the smoothed time series, and the estimated trends as separate subplots in a single plot.
+The last example shows how to plot multiple indexes as subplots in the same plot window.

 ```
 <?xml version='1.0' encoding='utf-8'?>